The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Regularity of Horizontal Curves

-Here, $f_i, g_i$ are polynomial functions, where $g_0$ depends only on the choice of the first jet $\sigma = j^1_u(x)$.
+Above, $f_i, g_i$ are polynomial functions, where $g_0$ depends only on the choice of the first jet $\sigma = j^1_u(x)$.
 The matrix $\tilde{C}$ has the following property: for each row of $\tilde{C}$, there exists a unique column, so that the element in that position is an integer (corresponding to the coefficient of some $X_q$) and everything below this integer in this column is $0$.
+Indeed, this column corresponds to the unique column of $C$ with the first occurrence of $X_q$ as discussed above.
 Then, some column permutation puts the matrix $\tilde{C}$ in an upper triangular form, with non-zero integers in the diagonal.
 In particular, $\det \tilde{C} \ne 0$.
-Hence choosing $Y_1,Y_2,\ldots, Y_{\bar q}$ successively and sufficiently large, we can see from \autoref{eqn:detCRecursive} that $\det C \ne 0$.
-In other words, we have shown that the polynomial $\det B$ is non-vanishing when restricted to $\calR^{q(\frm,1)}_{\textrm{tang}}|_{\sigma}$.
+Hence, choosing $Y_1,Y_2,\ldots, Y_{\bar q}$ successively and sufficiently large, we can see from \autoref{eqn:detCRecursive} that $\det C \ne 0$.
+In other words, we have shown that the polynomial $\det B$ is non-vanishing when restricted to $\mathcal{R}^{q(\mathfrak{m},1)}_{\textrm{tang}}|_{\sigma}$, which concludes \hyperref[thm:jetLifting:step:3]{Step $3$}.